 This art deco cinema organ was installed in 1937 in the Regal/odeon cinema, guernsey.
-It was opened by famous BBC organist, Reginald Foort. it was regularly played by resident organist, Edgar
+It was opened by famous BBC organist, Reginald Foort. and later regularly played by the resident organist, the

-The organ consisits of 3 manuals (or keyboards) and 8 ranks (or sets of pipes).
+This Compton consists of 3 manuals (or keyboards) and 8 ranks (or sets of pipes).
 The organ pipes are located in two chambers on the balcony to the left of the console.
 This is a rare example of a fully original Compton.

-We are liasing with the museum regarding stating concerts/events on the Compton - Watch this space!
+We are liaising with the museum regarding starting concerts/events on the Compton - Watch this space!